rickvanderwolk/led-sort/README.md

 <a id="#update"></a>
 ## Update

-If you're using an old version of this project and the repository has been updated since, use the command below to update.
+If you're using an old version of this project and the repository has been updated since, use instructions below to update.

-`sh led-sort/update.sh`
+1. Update project `bash led-sort/update.sh`
+2. Check if new config options are available `diff -y led-sort/.env.example led-sort/.env`.
+Add new config options if needed with `nano led-sort/.env`.
+Press `ctrl` + `x` and then `y` to save.
+3. Restart script or Pi